pivstone/andromeda/README.md

 * Dev Environment

-	if just use in dev env,use `runserver`
+	Please use `runserver`，if just use it in developmenent environment,

 	> python manage.py runserver

 * Production Environment

-	Recommend use [Gunicorn](http://gunicorn.org) as a web container for django ,[why not use runserver in prodoction environment](https://docs.djangoproject.com/en/1.10/ref/django-admin/#runserver)
+	Recommend using [Gunicorn](http://gunicorn.org) as a web container for django ,[why not use runserver in prodoction environment](https://docs.djangoproject.com/en/1.10/ref/django-admin/#runserver)

 	> gunicorn andromeda.wsgi -w 8 -b 0.0.0.0:8000